rwexler/gcmc/log.md

 I tried Widom Insertion Method with 2048 insert attempts and I slowly made the system more porous.
 Interestingly the chemical potential for Si is 20 (very high since it is hard for SIlicon to go in the interstitial spaces) but for C it is ~ 0 eV (Carbon interstices are a common defect in SiC) and as I decrease the number of atoms, the chemical potentials stabilize to be -8 to -6 eV for Si and -10 to -7 eV for C. I should plot that.

+## 12/ 03/ 20
+Back into the project.
+I cleaned up some of my code, simplifying my lammps scripts into just two: a GCMC one and a Widom one.
+Then I read the structural data from a lammps file.
+I realized that I was calculating the ideal chemical potential from the TOTAL pressure i.e. 1.0 atmosphere.
+First of all, this is just too large.
+Second it should be the partial pressure of each of the gases.
+I changed myPress to be two variables pressSi and pressC, which hold the partial pressure of each species, currently set to 0.1 atm.

+After simplifying my lammps scripts, I ran in.widom.sic with a surface 100 structure and then a bulk 100 structure.
+I saw a difference immediately!
+The excess chemical potential for silicon and carbon are around -5.5 eV for the surface.
+For the bulk mu_Si_ex is around +20 eV and mu_C_ex is aroun -0.5 eV.
+This is agrees with what I recorded in October.

+Also Nat and I were talking about the idea of burn in times.
+If I have a system start in a ground state, how likely is it that it will explore very different systems?
+Not likely at all, because it will have to climb out of the funnel, especially relevant since all my systems start in a perfect lattice, which is the local ground state.

+I equilibrate the 100 surface for 1000 steps at 500 K and it looks like it kind of increases the chemical potential.
+For Silicon it can get to -3.26 eV and Carbon's gets down to -4.4 eV.
+It's variation is also higher though because the Carbon one can get into the -6.0 eV range as well.
+Also all of today's experiments were with 2048 insertions, no deletions and nvt equilibration.

+I ran some more experiments with higher Si or C chemical potential, still adding up to what I think is the excess surface bulk energy of SiC, -10.5 eV.
+The surface is surprisingly stable but for long times I see the number of insertions and deletions of both increase, without destabilizing the surface.
+This is of course without nvt.
+When I did fix atom swap with higher propensity for carbon, the entire region was replaced with carbon!
+With similar high Silicon the same doesn't happen.
+Instead the carbon surfaces, there was more carbon to start with, are removed to have a Silicon surface.
+Still though sometimes the Carbon monolayer would try to reform.